fhinkel/blog/_posts/My-Favorite-Linear-time-Sorting-Algorithm.md

 ---
 title: 'My Favorite Linear-time Sorting Algorithm'
-excerpt: 'Counting sort with a twist'
+excerpt: 'Counting sort with a twist.
+Given an unsorted array of numbers, find the maximum difference between the successive elements in its sorted form.
+The numbers can be negative or decimals.
+The solution to this problem runs in linear time, independent of how far the input numbers are apart from each other.
+It requires linear additional space.'
 coverImage: '/assets/blog/My-Favorite-Linear-time-Sorting-Algorithm/img2.png'
 date: '2019-01-30T05:35:07.322Z'
 author: